meltano/handbook/src/_product/index.md

 ## Roadmap Planning

-Each item on the roadmap (/docs/#roadmap) will be linked to an Epic.
+Each item on the [roadmap](https://meltano.com/docs/#roadmap) will be linked to an Epic.

 On the first and third monday of the month, the Head of Product and Head of Engineering will meet to validate the current state of the roadmap.
 This will be a high-level discussion around progress on current items and negotiation on inclusion of items for current and upcoming months.
+They will also discuss spike-worthy itmes and add the appropriate labels as needed.

 Key questions to ask are: